Dan and Phil (radio show): Presenters

+Special editions

+In February 2015, Daniel Howell hosted a "#NicerInternet" special of the radio show, titled Anti-Social Media Live.
+He was joined by other Internet Takeover presenters including Phil Lester, Jack Howard, Dean Dobbs, Jim Chapman, Patricia Bright, Tom Ridgewell, Louise Pentland and Charlotte McDonnell.
+The panel discussed online bullying, shared stories of their own negative experiences and explored ways in which the internet could be made a nicer place.

 Reception

 Pocket-lint called the addition of the show to BBC Radio 1's schedule a "bold move" while The Telegraph described the show as "reminiscent of that film Bill and Ted’s Excellent Adventure with Keanu Reeves and Alex Winter".
 The Guardian made reference to the show's young demographic, stating that while the viewer-made music videos were "sweet", it was "too tame to be funny to adults".